nmagallon/Avero-reporting-api-exercise/README.md

 ## Requirements
 Python 2.7 and pip
+Make sure that the pip is for Python 2.7 and not Python 3

 ## Installation
 Install virtualenv to have a virtual environment for the required python libraries